 Actuarial assumptions, including discount rates, mortality tables, and others identified in this report, and actuarial cost methods are prescribed jointly by Bi-State Development and the Pension Committee.
 These parties are responsible for selecting the plan's funding policy, actuarial valuation methods, asset valuation methods, and assumptions.
-The policies methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis of this report.
+The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis of this report.
 Bi-State Development and the Pension Committee are solely responsible for communicating to Milliman any changes required thereto.
+All costs, liabilities, rates of interest, and other factors for the Plan have been determined on the basis of actuarial assumptions and methods which, in our professional opinion, are individually reasonable (taking into account the experience of the Plan and reasonable expectations); and which, in combination, offer a reasonable estimate of anticipated future experience affecting the Plan and are expected to have no significant bias.